 This is not a problem that a quick, online answer can do any good.

 First, contact these listed Super Lawyers, to get someone to advise you.
 Some issues you raise are possibly not something you can prevent. http://attorneys.superlawyers.com/elder-law/louisiana/new-orleans/

 Yes, there are some steps you can take.
 It's difficult to be specific with exactly what I would recommend with the limited information available, however.
 Filing to interdict your father may be an option, or perhaps filing for injunctive relief against the alleged perpetrator.
-I'd be happy to...Read more »
+I'd be...Read more »